 Teenage boy dies and four injured in knife attack in Austria

+A 23-year-old man has been detained by police in the city of Villach, where the attack took place.

+Police confirmed the man detained is a Syrian national with legal residence in Austria.

-Whether the attacker knew any of the victims remained unclear, said Rainer Dionisio, spokesperson for the police in the southern state of Carinthia.
+Whether the attacker knew any of the victims remained unclear, Rainer Dionisio, a spokesperson for the police in the southern state of Carinthia, said.

-The incident happened just before 4pm local time in the centre of the city in southern Austria.

 Up next